Node-DC/Node-DC-EIS/Node-DC-EIS-client/README.md

           -Windows Server
              - Make Directory - C:\data\db.
          - Linux Server
-             - Make Directory ñ ~/data/db
+             - Make Directory ‚Äì ~/data/db
          -Both
              - Navigate to data/db or data\db.
-            - Run ìmongodî, leave this terminal open to maintain the process.
+            - Run ‚Äúmongod‚Äù, leave this terminal open to maintain the process.
-            - In a separate terminal run ìmongoî to confirm database is active.
+            - In a separate terminal run ‚Äúmongo‚Äù to confirm database is active.

          - Set PATH pointing to node.js binary.
          - Make sure npm is in your PATH.
-         - Change directory to monolithic/cluster/microservices and run ìnpm installî to install all workload dependencies.
+         - Change directory to monolithic/cluster/microservices and run ‚Äúnpm install‚Äù to install all workload dependencies.

 Running the workload
 --Server:
-      - Start monolithic mode, go to the monolithic directory and run  ìnode server.jsî
+      - Start monolithic mode, go to the monolithic directory and run  ‚Äúnode server.js‚Äù
-     - For cluster mode, go to the cluster directory and run ìnode server-cluster.jsî -For Microservices mode navigate to the microservices directory.
+     - For cluster mode, go to the cluster directory and run ‚Äúnode server-cluster.js‚Äù -For Microservices mode navigate to the microservices directory.
 There are separate directory for each microservice.
-Go to individual directory, do an npm and install and start the server as ìnode server.jsî
+Go to individual directory, do an npm and install and start the server as ‚Äúnode server.js‚Äù
   --Client:
-      - Run the main script ìpython runspec.py <optional parameters example -n, -c ,-h>î.
+      - Run the main script ‚Äúpython runspec.py <optional parameters example -n, -c ,-h>‚Äù.
-        - You will need to change the IP address and port of your server in ërunspec.pyí or in config.json.
+        - You will need to change the IP address and port of your server in ‚Äòrunspec.py‚Äô or in config.json.
         - Takes additional command line parameters.
         - Default parameters in the script or can be read from a configuration file with -f/--config option (commandline has the maximum priority).
         -h gives the available options.